-India is one of the fastest growing economies in the world, and with that comes one of the newest and largest middle class populations.
+India is one of the fastest-growing economies in the world, and with that comes one of the newest and largest middle-class populations.
 Middle-class families in India have a want for maids, housekeepers, nannies and cooks.
 Most wealthy families fill these positions through word of mouth or by recommendations from friends.
-But exists a disconnect between those seeking workers and those who could take on the job.
-Babajob is an employment website that connects millions with employers in India, and then some.
+However, a disconnect exists between those seeking workers and those who could take on the job.
+Babajob is an employment website that connects millions with employers in India.

 The service is revolutionary because it enables so many people, who would have never had the opportunity for work, to better their own economic situations.
 “It’s an amazing service for anyone in India using any phone to connect to better jobs for free, and it does so without requiring literacy in any language or an Internet connection,” Blagsvedt said.